-Formed in 2011, the Eastern Alliance for Sustainable Learning (EASL) is now comprised of seven member Councils from Melbourne’s east (Boroondara, Knox, Monash, Manningham, Maroondah, Whitehorse and Yarra Ranges).
+Formed in 2011, the Eastern Alliance for Sustainable Learning (EASL) is comprised of seven member Councils from Melbourne’s east (Boroondara, Knox, Monash, Manningham, Maroondah, Whitehorse and Yarra Ranges).
 EASL provides professional development, learning and networking opportunities for early years, primary and secondary schools throughout the year.

-Make sure you subscribe to the EASL newsletter to keep up-to-date with the latest news and see what is on offer in the East.
+Make sure you subscribe to the EASL newsletter to keep up-to-date with the latest news and see what is on offer in the Metro East.

 Upcoming Opportunities